cjacker/opensource-toolchain-msp430/README.md

 It is the bridging element between all PC software and all MSP430 and SimpleLink MSP432 microcontroller derivatives and handles tasks such as code download, stepping through code or break points.

 You can download MSP Debug Stack from https://www.ti.com/tool/MSPDS#downloads, up to this tutorial written, the latest version is '3.15.1.1' with release date '12 Jun 2020'.
-Building it for linux need some codes changes, I made one and provide it within this repo.
+Building it for linux need some changes, I made one and provide it within this repo.

 Building:
 ```